LiamMartens/tsw-controller-app/beta.package/README.md

 It is possible to customize or set-up your own train profiles.
 To start you can copy an existing profile and rename it.
 Have a look at the existing profiles to determine how to configure your own settings like keypresses, holds etc...
 The configuration is very versatile.

-The most advanced configuration is the `direct_control` assignment option.
-This is the option that allows you to send controller inputs directly to the game.
+The most advanced configurations are the `direct_control` and `sync_control` assignment options.
+These are the options that allow you to have more direct control over the inputs the game.
 In order to configure these you will need to know the internal names of the train components and their min,max values to set it up as desired.
 You can follow the rough steps below to do so:

 1. Enable the UE4SS debugging consoles by setting the `ConsoleEnabled`, `GuiConsoleEnabled`, `GuiConsoleVisible` to 1 in the `UE4SS-settings.ini` file.
 2. In the `TSWControllerMod` add the following lines to `main.lua`

 ```
 RegisterHook("/Script/TS2Prototype.VirtualHIDComponent:InputValueChanged", function(self, oldValue, newValue)
-  print("InputValueChanged", newValue.ToFloat)
+  local vhid_component = self:get()
+  local changing_controller = vhid_component:GetCurrentlyChangingController()
+  local vhid_component_identifier = vhid_component.InputIdentifier.Identifier:ToString()
+  -- ignore any None components or controls that aren't being controlled by the current player
+  if vhid_component_identifier ~= "None" and changing_controller:GetAddress() == UEHelpers.GetPlayerController():GetAddress() then
+    print("InputValueChanged:" .. vhid_component_identifier .. ":" .. newValue.ToFloat .. "\n")
+  end
 end)
 ```